jasonfangmagic/Space_Invaders_Game/README.md

 # Space_Invaders_Game
-This is game is mainly designed by using object-oriented programming and pygame package.
+This game is mainly designed by using object-oriented programming and pygame package.
 I created a lot of classes to define what the player spaceship and enemies spaceships should move in the game.
 What should the game react when the player controls his spaceship.

 Here are some steps